 He looked at me with an annoyed expression.

 “What is this?
 I don’t know what your favorite color is!” he said, exasperated.
 “How the hell am I supposed to know that?”

-Sometimes, the fella of interest ditched me, seeing quite clearly I wasn’t all in for the game.
+Sometimes, the fella of interest ditched me, seeing quite clearly that I wasn’t all in for the game.
 All bets were off quickly, in that case.
 There was Ray, a sculptor with passion and sensitivity well beyond mine, whose antennae were tuned to a high frequency.
 On our third date, I was left in the middle of rice and beans.
 Left sitting in a cute little Mexican cantina halfway through the meal when something I said—or perhaps didn’t say—registered as a red flag to him.

-He was telling a story about something and then abruptly stopped, stood up, dropping his napkin to the table and declared, “You’re in love with someone else.
-Still in love with someone else—someone who hurt you.
+He was telling a story about something and then abruptly stopped, stood up, dropped his napkin to the table and declared, “You’re in love with someone else.
+Still in love with someone else—someone who hurt you or something.
 I can feel it.”